SinghParwinder/interview/README.md

 'http://interview-test.surge.sh/'

+## Installation

+Clone this repository and than run 'npm install' inside the folder of the repositoy

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.